Multidimensional Scaling for Big Data: Simulation study

 \section{Simulation study}

-In this section, we present a simulation study to evaluate the three methods.
+In this section, we present a simulation study to evaluate the six MDS methods.
 In particular, we address the following questions: (1) the ability to capture the right data dimensionality and (2) the speed of the algorithms.
-Regarding this last point, in order to make the algorithms as fast as possible, we have parallelized them by using the \textsf{R} package \textsf{parallel} (see \citeN{Rprogram}).
-This way we take profit of the 5 cores of our computer.

-As a previous step, we deal with the right choice of parameter $\ell$ for each algorithm, according to these two questions.
+We have not included the full classical MDS in our simulation study because it can not run for sample sizes greater than 25000 (as we report in Section \ref{sect:classical_MDS}).